To play, press and hold the enter key. To stop, release the enter key.

-The Vermont Playwrights Award was established in 1982 by The Valley Players, a community theater group in Waitsfield, Vermont.
+The Valley Players Playwright Award was established in 1982.
 The intent of the award is to promote the theater arts and to encourage and support the creation of original plays by residents of Vermont, New Hampshire and Maine.

 By Doug Bergstein